HIPAA-Compliant Cloud Storage: 10 Best Providers Ranked (2026)

 Best for: Practices that need strong granular access controls, watermarking, retention policies, and integration with EHR/PM platforms.

-Configuration trap: Box Shield (the advanced threat detection layer) and Box KeySafe (customer-managed encryption keys) are paid add-ons, not defaults.
-The base BAA covers Box's role, not the optional security layers.
+Configuration trap: Box Shield (the advanced threat detection layer) and Box KeySafe (customer-managed encryption keys) are paid add-ons rather than baseline features, and the base BAA covers Box's platform role with the optional security layers treated as separately contracted.

 5. Dropbox Business / Enterprise